-The act of teasing. (noun)
+A single act of teasing. (noun)

-Examples of word tease
+Examples of word Tease

 So, next hour, give us what we call a tease in this business.